Aquaponics 101 Part 7: Improving Water Quality

 This is an FFGS-40 System, which has 44 sq. ft. of growing area spread out among four 11 ft² Grow Beds with a 320 Gallon fish tank.

 One of the Manzo Aquaponics Instructors is leaning over the Fish Tank holding a really small fish net.
-You can follow the progress of the Manzo and the Davis Elementary School Food Forever™ Growing Systems on their facebook page.
+You can follow the progress of the Manzo Elementary School STEM Teaching & Food Growing Systems on their facebook page.

 Adding additional system components to help improve the water quality is a common practice among commercial aquaculture and AP growers.
 In the picture above, you can easily tell, even though we have a lot of aeration going in this tank, that our water is quite clear because we have added what we call our WET (Water Enhancement Technology) tank to our system, which I'll explain later.
 The Tilapia on the left who is out of the bubbles is clearly seeable.